georgeerol/SearchAndSampleRoverProject/README.md

 One can test out the simulator by opening it up and choosing "Training Mode".

 ## Dependencies
 Python 3.5 and Jupyter Notebooks is needed for this project.
-The best way to get setup with these is to use Anaconda and the [RoboND-Python-Starterkit](https://github.com/ryan-keenan/RoboND-Python-Starterkit).
+The best way to get setup with these is to use Anaconda and the [RoboND-Python-Starterkit](https://github.com/ryan-keenan/RoboND-Python-Starterkit) and use [PyCharm IDE](https://www.jetbrains.com/pycharm/) for coding and debugging.
 Here is a great link for learning more about [Anaconda and Jupyter Notebooks](https://classroom.udacity.com/courses/ud1111)

 ## Data Analysis